chickbong221/FCL/README.md

 The first step to replicate the results is to download the data.
 The data can be downloaded [here](https://drive.google.com/file/d/1i0ok3LT5_mYmFWaN7wlkpHsitUngGJ8z/view?usp=sharing).
 Then download a file [here](https://drive.google.com/file/d/1qt6ucxtgVKsRdGvw72Phm916mSNlTMZB/view?usp=sharing).
 Create a directory named `data` and extract/move the downloaded file in `data`.
-Remember to change the name of the extracted folder as 'imagenet1k-classes'.
-Don not change the name of the 'class order' file.
 ```sh
 cd FCL/
 mkdir data
 ```

+Remember to change the name of the extracted folder as 'imagenet1k-classes'.
+Do not change the name of the 'class order' file.
 Then run the following command to run the code

 ```sh
 python system/main.py --dataset IMAGENET1k --num_classes 1000 --wandb True